 What does 'Radical Creativity in Teaching' really mean?

-Solving complex global challenges requires a combination of Radical Creativity, Sustainability and Entrepreneurial competencies.
+Solving complex global challenges requires a combination of radical creativity, sustainability and entrepreneurial competencies.
 Creative competencies can be honed by any student at Aalto University, not only those in the School of Arts, Design and Architecture.
-The Dean of the School of Arts, Design and Architecture, Tuomas Auvinen acknowledges in this piece that "creativity is not a monolithic concept" and that there already exist different approaches towards creativity across the university.
+The Dean of the School of Arts, Design and Architecture, Tuomas Auvinen acknowledges in this piece that "creativity is not a monolithic concept" and that different approaches towards creativity across the university already exist.

-Håkan Mitts, Entrepreneurial Mindset expert in the Aalto Co-Educator team, reflects further on creativity as a process: "A lot of the creativity is very much a teachable systematic process.
-The measure for creativity isn't only how artistic you are.
+Håkan Mitts, entrepreneurial mindset expert in the Aalto Co-Educator team, reflects further on creativity as a process: "A lot of the creativity is very much a teachable systematic process.
+The measure of creativity isn't only how artistic you are.
 If for example there's a technical problem or business opportunity, can students do something creative that can address the situation?
 And in this scenario, it doesn't matter if you have artistic skills."

-Paulo Dziobczenski, Radical Creativity expert in the Aalto Co-Educator team breaks it down as: "The creativity part is the problem-solving, which can be practised by Aalto students studying engineering, business, science or arts.
+Paulo Dziobczenski, radical creativity expert in the Aalto Co-Educator team breaks it down as: "The creativity part is the problem-solving, which can be practised by Aalto students studying engineering, business, science or arts.
 It's about coming up with solutions for the task at hand, whether while at school or in their future careers.
-Then we have radical, which generates some confusion, since people might say that creativity is always radical or unexpected.
-To me the radical aspect then is about thinking of solutions not for tomorrow but for the next 20, 50 or 100 years.
+Then we have radical, which generates some confusion since people might say that creativity is always radical or unexpected.
+To me, the radical aspect is about thinking of solutions not for tomorrow but for the next 20, 50 or 100 years.
 It's about pushing boundaries, pushing towards big problems and big solutions.
-In relation to teaching, we want students to be thinking about what's going to happen in society ten years from now, challenges like climate change or creating carbon neutral cities.
-These are huge challenges that cannot be solved in six months."
+In relation to teaching, we want students to be thinking about what's going to happen in society ten years from now, challenges like climate change or creating carbon-neutral cities.
+These are huge challenges that can't be solved in six months."

 Riikka Mäkikoskela, Head of Radical Creativity, and Juha Juvonen, Head of IT Solutions for Research, offer their perspective on Radical Creativity and its importance in their article as, "we are all creative, and we use our innate creativity in new situations.
 By Radical Creativity, we at Aalto University mean a new creative activity that boldly pushes for fundamental change.
 Radical Creativity also emphasizes the flexibility to act in a variety of ways and to adapt our actions accordingly to achieve goals.
 The culture of radical creativity allows and supports creative questioning and "not-knowing”, and celebrates learning from exploration, experimentation, and failure.
 Creative approaches at Aalto provide diverse perspectives and skills to tackle topical challenges in a radically new way."

-And so, if you are looking to integrate creative competencies into your course or programme curriculum but are not sure how, contact Aalto Co-Educator at [email protected].
-We would love to chat more about it and collaborate with you!
+If you're looking to integrate creative competencies into your course or programme curriculum but are not sure how, contact the Aalto Co-Educator team at [email protected].
+We're ready to collaborate with you!